 So what am I talking about?
-I’m going to share how and why you need a class “Books We’ve read” anchor chart in your room.
-What I mean by a “Books We’ve read” anchor chart is I start out with a big piece of paper of butcher paper or an anchor chart.
+I’m going to share how and why you need a class “Books We’ve Read” anchor chart in your room.
+To begin my “Books We’ve Read” anchor chart I start out with a big piece of paper of butcher paper or an anchor chart.
 Then I make 4 columns on that chart.
 The first column I put the title, the second one is the author, the third is the genre, and the fourth is the date.
-As I read books to my class as an interactive read aloud, I add those titles to my books we’ve read anchor chart.
+As I read books to my class as an interactive read aloud, I add those titles to my “Books We’ve Read” anchor chart.
 So I have this running list of books we have read as a class.
 You don’t have to get super fancy with this either or maybe you want to!
 Some people go full on Pinterest with there chart.
 But for me, I just like to have a nice simple running list all year long and I keep it up as an anchor chart.
 This grounds all of my learning that I do with my kids in my reading and writing workshops and even in grammar and English.